django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         Returns the user model that
         :meth:`~django_auth_ldap.backend.LDAPBackend.get_or_create_user` will
         instantiate.
-In Django 1.5, custom user models will be respected; in earlier versions, the model defaults to
+By default, custom user models will be respected.
-        :class:`django.contrib.auth.models.User`.
-Subclasses would most likely
-        override this in order to substitute a :ref:`proxy model
+        Subclasses would most likely override this in order to substitute a :ref:`proxy model <proxy-models>`.
-        <proxy-models>`.

     .. method:: get_or_create_user(self, username, ldap_user)